Oregon Surgical Institute

-At OSI, our mission is to provide unparalleled ambulatory surgical care in the Pacific Northwest and to be innovative in the changing healthcare model.
-We constantly strive to be at the cutting-edge of surgical services with unsurpassed highly personalized patient care, excellent physician and staff services, and state-of-the-art equipment.
+At OSI, the mission is to provide unparalleled ambulatory surgical care in the Pacific Northwest and to be innovative in the changing healthcare model.
+OSI constantly strives to be at the cutting-edge of surgical services with unsurpassed highly personalized patient care, excellent physician and staff services, and state-of-the-art equipment.

-Our values are driven by our mission and guided by our values – Dignity, Respect, Integrity & Accountability, Stewardship, and Efficiency & Excellence.
-To learn more about us, check out our website.
+OSI’s values are driven by their mission and guided by their values – Dignity, Respect, Integrity & Accountability, Stewardship, and Efficiency & Excellence.
+To learn more about them, check out their website.

 Frequently Asked Questions

 A surgery center (also known as an ambulatory surgery center, outpatient surgery center, same-day surgery center, or surgicenter) is a licensed, freestanding, outpatient health care facility where surgical procedures not requiring an overnight hospital stay are performed.

 Some of the benefits of a surgery center include:

 - Access to same-day surgeries, so you can get back to your life faster

 - Shorter procedure times than in a hospital

 - Reduced stress (less time off work or away from family)